YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Sometimes, the more intelligent plan is to build real impact in the frontal frame first, preserve donor strength, and avoid creating a diluted result across too much territory.

-In my opinion, many thin-looking transplants are not thin because nothing was done.
+Many thin looking transplants are not thin because nothing was done.

 They are thin because too much was attempted with a donor that was never strong enough to support all of it properly.